As one of my primary sources, Kathleen Chambers’ memories were vital to the writing of Mrs. Oswald Chambers.

 What’s a biographer to do?

-Make your best guess, cite what references you have, verify everything that can be checked and use end notes to explain puzzles.
+Make your best guess, cite any references you have, and verify everything you can.
+Then use endnotes to explain puzzles.

-Ultimately, I had to ask myself if I trusted Kathleen Chambers or not?
+Ultimately, I had to ask myself whether I trusted Kathleen Chambers.

 Who else knew Biddy Chambers as well?